zaxymelkt/kny/content/Systems - Demon Slayer/Breathing Styles/Thunder/Thunder Breathing.md

 ## Second Form: Sixfold
 The user performs Thunderclap and Flash six times in quick succession while slightly augmenting the power and speed of their dashes.
 Only the final movement can attack.

-This technique requires three turns to prepare.
+This technique has the user dashing for two turns before on the third they release their sixfold's slash.

 **Buffs**
 - Every movement after the first is preformed at +2 Movement SPD